happydasch/btoandav20/README.md

 * Streaming events
 * Get *unlimited* history prices for backtesting
 * Replay functionality for backtesting

 * Support different type of orders:
     * Order.Market
     * Order.Limit
     * Order.Stop
     * Order.StopLimit (using Stop and upperBound / lowerBound prices) *may not be possible*
   * Order.StopTrail (will only work in buy and sell brackets)
   * Bracket orders are supported by using the takeprofit and stoploss order members and creating internally simulated orders.

+* 4 different OandaV20 Sizers:
+    * OandaV20PercentSizer - returns position size which matches the percent amount of total cash
+    * OandaV20CashSizer - return position size which matches the cash amount
+    * OandaV20RiskPercentSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
+    * OandaV20RiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)

-* 4 different Sizers:
+* 4 different Forex Sizers:
-  * OandaV20Percent - returns position size which matches the percent amount of total cash
+    * ForexPercentSizer - returns position size which matches the percent amount of total cash
-  * OandaV20Cash - return position size which matches the cash amount
+    * ForexCashSizer - return position size which matches the cash amount
-  * OandaV20RiskPercent - returns position size which matches the total risk in percent of total amount (max stop loss)
+    * ForexRiskPercentSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
-  * OandaV20RiskCash - returns position size which matches the total risk in percent of total amount (max stop loss)
+    * ForexRiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)
 * Possibility to load existing positions from the OANDA account
-* Reconnects on broken connections and after timeouts, also backfills data after a timeout or disconnect occured
+* Reconnects on broken connections and after timeouts, also backfills data after a timeout or disconnect occurred